International Law

 Wendy Cutler is vice president at the Asia Society Policy Institute (ASPI) and the managing director of the Washington, D.C. office.
 She focuses on leading initiatives that address challenges related to trade, investment, and innovation, as well as women’s empowerment in Asia.
 She joined ASPI after nearly three decades as a diplomat and negotiator in the Office of the U.S. Trade Representative (USTR), where she also served as acting deputy U.S. trade representative.
 During her USTR career, she worked on a range of bilateral, regional, and multilateral trade negotiations and initiatives, including the U.S.-Korea Free Trade Agreement, the Trans-Pacific Partnership, U.S.-China negotiations, and the WTO Financial Services negotiations.
 She is a member of the Board of Trustees of the United States-Japan Foundation.

-Peter Wonacott is managing editor of a new, global-facing sustainability publication being developed at the Stanford Doerr School of Sustainability.
-He previously worked for three decades at The Wall Street Journal, where he was a correspondent in China, a senior correspondent in Pakistan and India, chief of the Africa bureau, chief of the Middle East bureau, and deputy chief of Washington coverage.
-He spent a year at the Johns Hopkins University-/Nanjing University Center for U.S.-China Studies and is fluent in Mandarin.
+Peter Wonacotis managing editor of a new global-facing sustainability publication being developed at the Stanford Doerr School of Sustainability.
+He previously worked for nearly three decades at The Wall Street Journal, where he was a correspondent in China, a senior correspondent in South Asia, chief of the Africa bureau, chief of the Middle East and North Africa bureau, and deputy chief of Washington coverage.
+He spent a year at the Johns Hopkins University-/Nanjing University Center for U.S.-China Studies, and is fluent in Mandarin.

-Keiko Tashiro is deputy president at Daiwa Securities Group, a position she has held since 2019.
-She currently serves as the Group’s head of Sustainability, Financial Literacy and Education, Securities Asset Management, and Think Tank functions.
+Keiko Tashiro is a Member of the Board, Deputy President at Daiwa Securities Group, a position she has held since 2019.
+She currently serves as the Head of Asset Management, Sustainability and Financial Education.
 She has held various positions at Daiwa, including overseas assignments in Singapore, London, and New York.
-Outside of the firm, she serves as vice chairman at the Japan Association of Corporate Executive, a trustee of the International Financial Reporting Standards (IFRS) foundation, a member of the Harvard Business School Japan Advisory Board, and a member of the World Economic Forum’s Global Future Council on Responsive Financial Systems.
+Outside of the firm, she serves as Vice Chairman at the Japan Association of Corporate Executive, a Trustee of the International Financial Reporting Standards (IFRS) foundation and Vice Chair of the Daiwa Anglo-Japanese Foundation.
 She is also a member of the Board of Trustees of the United States-Japan Foundation.

 Gayle Peterson is associate fellow at Saïd Business School, University of Oxford and senior managing director of pfc social impact advisors.
 She directs Oxford's Impact Investing Programme and the Social Finance Programme.
 She has two decades of experience as a strategist, philanthropist, and advisor to social investors worldwide and has managed and assessed more than $15 billion in philanthropic and social investments to alleviate poverty, mitigate climate change, promote gender and financial inclusion, and build the capacity of new leaders in the field of social finance.
 She is currently leading a global case and film series, Ten Years in the Making: Japan’s Impact Economy, examining the role of philanthropy, public, and private sectors in addressing Japan’s most complex socio-economic challenges.